PearCoding/Ignis/docs/src/scene/bsdfs.rst

   :width: 0.6
   :label: fig-phong

 ..
-NOTE:: We do not recommend to use this bsdf for new projects, as it disregards energy conversation or other PBR principles
+NOTE:: We do not recommend to use this bsdf for new projects as it disregards some PBR principles

 .. _bsdf-principled: